lakota-camp/movie-gems/README.md

 - **Social Sharing**: Let users share their watch lists or favorite movies with friends.

-## 🤝 Contributing

-If you have ideas to improve the app or found a bug, feel free to fork the repo and submit a pull request.
-Contributions are welcome!

 ## 📜 License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details.